dragonfire535/storyteller/README.md

 to interact alongside a fully-voiced storyteller, creating one of the most immersive Discord bot games in existence.

+## Why Mafia?

+Mafia was chosen as it utilizes in its gameplay most of the core features of Discord.
+I assumed Discord would want a bot that would show off what makes Discord, Discord.
+With Mafia, everything from voice channels and reactions to direct messages are fully utilized, making it highly capable for advertising campaigns and events.
+Additionally, Mafia is just a fun game in general, and encourages those users who refuse to use voice channels to join in on the fun, even if they choose not to talk.
+I wanted something unique and innovative, and I think Mafia is the perfect answer to what Discord is looking for with Hack Week.

 ## Installing

 ### Before You Begin